 Organizations often say they want a comprehensive or consistent approach to marketing and selling.
 Their various business groups often say they need something unique.
 Here’s a look at which things should be the same — and which should not.

 Use the Same Basic Definitions

-An organization that speaks the same language has good communication and consistent expectations—which feed strong performance.
+An organization that speaks the same language has good communication and consistent expectations, both of which feed strong performance.
 Language involved with ‘marketing’ and ‘selling’ should start with which is which.
-Here are definitions that fit no matter the department or how simple or complex the products and services:
+Here are definitions that fit no matter the department, or how simple or complex the products and services:

 Why Agreement is the Best Line

 No matter how sophisticated or simple the products and services, an assumptive approach generates problems.
 Using agreement as the gate means employees need to ask for a sales conversation, which helps prevent assumption from the start.